Jahu, Himachal Pradesh

-Jahu (also Jahu Bhoranj, and Jahu Hamirpur) is a village panchayat, of Bhoranj block, Bhoranj tehsil, of the Hamirpur district of Himachal Pradesh, in India.
-Hamirpur is one of twelve districts in Himachal Pradesh.
-Pin Code of Jahu Village is 176 048 and People of Jahu Village use Hindi and Pahadi Language for communication.
+Jahu (also called Jahu Bhoranj) is a village panchayat in Bhoranj tehsil, of the Hamirpur district, Himachal Pradesh, India.
+Jahu is on a trijunction of Hamirpur, Bilaspur and Mandi districts.

-Jahu is on a "triple border" of Hamirpur, Bilaspur and Mandi districts.
-Jahu is the last village of Hamirpur district that connects Hamirpur district to Bilaspur and Mandi districts.
+The people of Jahu use Hindi and Pahadi language for communication.

 Economy

-Agriculture is the major economic driver of Jahu, however people are included in manufacturing and various trading businesses as well.
+Agriculture is the major economic driver of Jahu, however people are also involved in manufacturing and various trading businesses.
 Fishing is also an economy driver of Jahu.